 I love a good market, and so much the better if it is of hippy, alternative persuasion.
 Even better still if, despite being in the middle of Bangkok, it is practically tourist free and very much the real deal, an authentic slice of Thai shoppers’ paradise.

 So to say I was happy to come across Bangkok 101’s tip-off about Talat Rot Fai would be an understatement if there ever was one.
-This market’s name translates as ‘railway market’ (not to be confused with the railway track market in the Mae Klong area of Samut Songkhram, which I have also visited and written about recently), and is located close to the Chatuchak weekend market in the Mochit area of the capital.
+This market’s name translates as ‘railway market’ (not to be confused with the railway track market in the Mae Klong area of Samut Songkhram, which I have also visited and written about recently after coming back from my boondocking), and is located close to the Chatuchak weekend market in the Mochit area of the capital.

 Like Chatuchak, it also takes place at the weekend, but of an evening so that it complements rather than takes away from the experience of a day spent at the world’s most mahoosive outdoor market.
 While the start time is advertised as 2pm, things don’t really get going until sunset – but once they do get going, they get going good and proper.